Ecommerce packaging: The ultimate guide

 eCommerce packaging

-For very heavy or very fragile products, double-walled cardboard provides an extra layer of protection and strength.
-In some cases, a product comes in its own box that is suitable for shipping.
-However, in some cases, it makes sense to add a plain brown cardboard box on top.
-If you’re shipping a high-value item or a highly desired item, such as a flat-screen TV or an X-box, an outer box that obscures what’s inside is a good security measure.
+However, in some cases, it makes sense to add a plain, brown cardboard box on top.
+If you’re shipping a high-value item or a highly desired item, such as a flat-screen TV or an Xbox, an outer box that obscures what’s inside is a good security measure.

 One of the most common mistakes in choosing a packaging solution is using boxes that are too big for the products inside.
 Customers don’t like to deal with boxes that are too large.
-In addition, oversized boxes require more infill, increasing the box’s weight and raising the cost of shipping.
-The DIM weight pricing models used by UPS, FedEx, and USPS penalize shippers for sending products in oversized boxes.
-With DIM weight, the shipping charge is calculated using the greater of the package’s weight or a formula based on the dimensions of the box.
+In addition, oversized boxes require more infill, which increases the box’s weight and raises the cost of shipping.

 The cost of cardboard boxes depends on several factors.
 If you can use a standard size and buy in quantity, your price will go down.
 If you need a custom size or want your logo printed on the box, that will be an added cost.
 Double-walled cardboard is pricier than standard corrugated boxes.